6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 Accuracy

-The winner by a slight margin is the 6.5 Creedmoor.
+The winner, by a slight margin, is the 6.5 Creedmoor.

 Ballistic Coefficient

-Ballistic coefficient varies from bullet to bullet based on design, weight, and other factors beyond this article's scope.
+BC varies from bullet to bullet based on design, weight, and other factors beyond this article's scope.
+Generally over .500 is considered a high ballistic coefficient.

 Stopping Power

-A well-placed shot from a small caliber (with little stopping power) can be as effective as a larger caliber.
+Many internet warriors will argue that stopping power doesn't matter.
+They're right, to a point.
+A well-placed shot from a small, weak cartridge (with little stopping power) can indeed be every bit as effective as a shot from a larger round.

 However, stopping power matters because not every shot is perfectly placed.